omartrese/buddys-world/README.md

 And the same, you need to open the dir on UNITY HUB and then you can open the project

-You are free to modify in this game all you want, see how it works, etc.
+You are free to modify this game all you want, see how it works, etc.